 Partners have continued to work together to ensure that children/young people in Bedford Borough and across Pan Bedfordshire are protected from extra-familial harm and reduce episodes of missing.
-The contextual safeguarding approach promotes thorough assessments and safety plans around children/young people who are at risk of significant harm beyond their own family.
+The contextual safeguarding approach promotes thorough assessments and safety plans around children/ young people who are at risk of significant harm beyond their own family.
 This strong partnership approach has identified adults and locations of concern and a prompt response of community safety, youth worker outreach, visits to premises, and perpetrators of exploitation served with Child Abduction Warning Notices (CAWN), along with warning notices and convictions for Modern Day Slavery offences.
-Exploitation is addressed in the Bedfordshire Violence and Exploitation Reduction Strategic Response and Bedfordshire Violence and Exploitation.
+Exploitation is addressed in the Bedfordshire Violence and Exploitation Reduction Strategic Response and Bedfordshire Violence and Exploitation Strategy which uses a whole systems approach to prevent and reduce violence and exploitation.
 A child friendly version of this document is in development.